KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/twelve_keys_of_self_empowerment.md

 > “Let your intention become the architecture the body builds itself from.”

+---
+*Gratitude is the song of the soul— a frequency that turns the ordinary into the sacred and the moment into a miracle.*
+---
 ### **Key Six — Gratitude as Frequency Modulation**

 **(The most powerful effortless shift)**